MedBlog

 In 2024, Dr. Harbour and an international team of experts published the largest multicenter biomarker study ever performed in uveal melanoma, showing that 15-GEP (Class 1 or Class 2) and PRAME status (negative or positive) can be integrated to create a highly accurate test for predicting an individual patient’s risk for developing metastatic disease.

-Guided by the 15-GEP/PRAME test results, I follow patients regularly in the medical oncology clinic for imaging surveillance, and I discuss potential adjuvant (preemptive) clinical trials for high-risk patients.
+Guided by the 15-GEP/PRAME test results, we follow patients regularly in the medical oncology clinic for imaging surveillance, and we discuss potential adjuvant (preemptive) clinical trials for high-risk patients.
 Current guidelines call for chest, abdominal, and pelvic scans every 3-12 months, based on 15-GEP/PRAME test results.

 In these visits, we use advanced imaging to search for early signs that cancer may have spread.